Security proofs for practical QKD: variations, techniques, gaps, and limitations: Introduction

 Thus, as the field moves towards certification, it is important to develop rigorous and comprehensive security proofs for practical QKD protocols.
-In particular, we need security proofs for practical QKD protocols that \begin{itemize} \item specify complete protocols that are relevant to practical implementations, \item specify the exact assumptions about the devices used in the protocol, \item specify the exact security definition, \item and deliver a mathematical proof that the given protocol with the given assumptions satisfies the given security definition with given security parameters. \end{itemize} Moreover, the proof should be such that \begin{itemize} \item the validity of the proof can be verified by mathematically trained evaluators, \item the achievable secure key generation rate should be practically relevant, not unnecessarily restricted by proof technique or protocol choices, \item the proof is as modular as possible, so that it can be confidently modified to protocol choices other than the originally specified ones, \item it uses proof techniques that allow the extension of the protocol security to implementation security, where implementation imperfections can be taken into account. \end{itemize} From this review it will become clear that currently no single publication satisfies all these criteria \cite{bundPositionPaper} \footnote{ During the preparation of this manuscript, a preprint appeared on arXiv \cite{mizutani2025protocolleveldescriptionselfcontainedsecurity} presenting a promising attempt at a self-contained and rigorous security proof for a fully specified decoy-state BB84 protocol.
-In doing so, it attempts to meet a significantly higher standard than the works considered in this review.
-While this is a welcome development, this work is still undergoing scrutiny from the community, and will require time before it is thoroughly assessed. }, though a tremendous progress of knowledge and insight has been achieved over the last few decades.
+In particular, we need security proofs for practical QKD protocols that \begin{itemize} \item specify complete protocols that are relevant to practical implementations, \item specify the exact assumptions about the devices used in the protocol, \item specify the exact security definition, \item and deliver a mathematical proof that the given protocol with the given assumptions satisfies the given security definition with given security parameters. \end{itemize} Moreover, the proof should be such that \begin{itemize} \item the validity of the proof can be verified by mathematically trained evaluators, \item the achievable secure key generation rate should be practically relevant, not unnecessarily restricted by proof technique or protocol choices, \item the proof is as modular as possible, so that it can be confidently modified to protocol choices other than the originally specified ones, \item it uses proof techniques that allow the extension of the protocol security to implementation security, where implementation imperfections can be taken into account. \end{itemize} From this review it will become clear that currently no single publication satisfies all these criteria \cite{bundPositionPaper} \footnote{ After the initial arXiv posting of this work, Refs.~\cite{mizutani2025protocolleveldescriptionselfcontainedsecurity,inprep_BDR3} have appeared on arXiv, promising a rigorous security proof for a fully specified decoy-state BB84 protocol.
+In doing so, these works attempt to meet a significantly higher standard than the works considered in this review.
+They are undergoing scrutiny from the community, and will require time before they are thoroughly assessed.}, though a tremendous progress of knowledge and insight has been achieved over the last few decades.
 Thus, the task of assembling the knowledge to provide such a protocol specification and associated security proof is still left open.